MENTOR PROGRAM OVERVIEW

 To satisfy the requirements of the MENTOR Program, participants must communicate with their mentors by phone, text or email twice per week.
 Participants must also meet with their mentors in person two times per month for thirty minutes or more.

-In addition to building a relationship with their mentor, participants are required to appear before Judge Erdos for monthly status hearings the last Wednesday of each month to discuss any challenges or accomplishments.
+In addition to building a relationship with their mentor, participants are required to appear before Judge Erdos for monthly status hearings the last Wednesday of each month or Judge Scott the second Tuesday of the month to discuss any challenges or accomplishments.